estansifer/water-maze/README.md

 This mod changes the distribution of land and water at the start of a new game.

-A variety of terrain generation algorithms are included in the mod, and they can be fully configured by editing control.lua.
-By default, the mod generates an infinite maze with path width 32.
+A variety of terrain generation algorithms are included in the mod, and they can be fully configured by editing `config.lua`.
+By default, the mod generates an infinite maze with path width 16.
 This mod can also be used to remove all water from the game.

 ## Important Notes